What we’re about

 Interested in C++ present and future?
 Want to improve your skills and knowledge - or just hang out with like-minded individuals?

-This group is part of the worldwide network of C++ experts, professionals and amateurs who like to discuss the state of C++, what we can do with it, and how we can do it better.
+This is a group that likes to discuss the state of in C++, what we can do with it, and how we can do it better.
 We welcome people from *all* parts of the community - very much including those that identify as minorities.

-Our aim is to meet once a month with talks and potentially other activities.
+Our aim is to meet once every month or so with talks and potentially other activities.

 If you'd like to present please fill out this simple form.